aspose-cells/Aspose.Cells-Products/cells/en/net/merger/merge-xlsb-to-xls/_index.md

 The following example demonstrates how to merge XLSB to XLS in C#.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSB to XLS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLS file.
 If you develop code in C#, this will be simpler than it sounds.
-See {{platform} example that merges XLSB to XLS.
+See C# example that merges XLSB to XLS.

 {{% /blocks/products/pf/agp/text %}}